trevnorris/ff-jsondb/README.md

 and to be minimal and straight forward.
 The entire API is synchronous, and I don't feel bad about that one bit.

-**NOTE:** Files are read/written using `Buffer`'s `'latin1'`/`'binary'`
-encoding to prevent accidental data loss that can occur when converting a string to `'utf8'`.
-Please keep this in mind if intending to open/edit the files manually.

 ### API